Michello077/Michello077/README.md

 # Hobbys (what I like)
 * sport in an active (running :runner:, playing tennis :tennis:) and passive way (racing and car rallies :checkered_flag::oncoming_automobile:, tennis :tennis:, football :soccer:)
-* polish alternative music :musical_keyboard:
+* polish alternative music :headphones:
 * the latest trends in technology :iphone:
 * architecture (the old :japanese_castle: and the new one :office:)